-History and Development of Green Revolution
+History and development of Green Revolution

-- The beginnings of the Green Revolution are often attributed to Norman Borlaug (March 25, 1914 - September 12, 2009), an American scientist interested in agriculture.
+• The beginnings of the Green Revolution are often attributed to Norman Borlaug (March 25, 1914 - September 12, 2009), an American scientist interested in agriculture.
 Dr. Norman E. Borlaug receives the Congressional Gold Medal in 2007.
-Burlaug, a 1970 Nobel Laureate, was honored for his work in the 'Green Revolution,' saving millions of lives from famine in India, Mexico, and the Middle East. - Borlaug was often called "the father of the Green Revolution".
+Burlaug, a 1970 Nobel Laureate, was honored for his work in the 'Green Revolution,' saving millions of lives from famine in India, Mexico, and the Middle East.